spawaskar-cora/cora-docs/docs/user-guide/modules/isotopes/isotopes.md

 ### Associate Isotopes Samples

 Once an isotope batch has been created the user will be allowed to associate isotope samples to this batch.
-In order to assocaite isotope samples to this batch the user must first select the project, this will then show you all the specimen isotope samples that are available to be added to this batch.
-Selecting the isotope sample and clicking the assocaite button will move the sample into the associated isotopes list, meaning that the sample has now been added to this batch.
+In order to associate isotope samples to this batch the user must first select the project, this will then show you all the specimen isotope samples that are available to be added to this batch.
+Selecting the isotope sample and clicking the associate button will move the sample into the associated isotopes list, meaning that the sample has now been added to this batch.

 ![](media/isotope-batch-associate.gif)